 Little did we know that this alliance intended to create work for ourselves?
 Would set in motion a grass roots movement for bands in the barrios of East Los Angeles that would evolve and grow.

-“into a network of layers that supported each other.
-This included musicians, youth social clubs, and community business owners (tailors, photographers, records stores) each contributing much needed financial support to the local economy.”
+“into a network of layers that supported each other." a creative ecosystem that "included musicians, youth social clubs, and community business owners (tailors, photographers, records stores) "each contributing much needed "financial support to the local economy.”
 (CHICANO SOUL Recordings & History of an American Culture by Ruben Molina pg55)

 The Romancers band was a brand name that I worked under.
 I didn't have a bunch of gigs to guarantee work for a band.
 In the beginning The Romancer’s core band was Max Uballez vocals and Rhythm Guitar, Richard Provincio Lead guitar and Sax, David Brill Drums and Manuel Rodriguez Bass.
 These are the guys I would call first when I had a gig.
 The live line up was ever changing.
 I would embellish the group as needed.
 There was no allegiance to The Romancers or me.
 It was a free market and they came and went as they wished.
 When they were not available I would pull from the pool of musicians that I had worked with to fill the spots.
 I was always the leader of the Romancers band the band members were ever changing on live performances.